ludmilagd/SocialMediaUsageImpact/README.md

 # Project-Social Media Usage Correlation with Suicide Rates

-The purpose of this project is to examine the impact of social media on society by answering the following questions:
+The purpose of this project is to examine the impact of social media on society specifically to the suicide rate in different generations.

-  * Is there a correlation between suicide rate and media usage?

-  * Which countries seem to show higher impact by social media?

-  * Is the impact different by group age of individuals?

-  * Is the impact different between generations?

-  * Is the impact different by gender?

-Social Media Usage and Its Impact on Society

-Social Media Usage and Its Impact on Society

 Social Media and Mental Health

-	It is believed that social media can cause anxiety and depression.
+It is believed that social media can cause anxiety and depression.
-	How much of an impact does social media have in a society?
+How far goes the impact of social media a society?

 Decompose the Ask
-	Are the negative impacts of social media leading people to commit suicide?
+Are the negative impacts of social media leading people to commit suicide?
-	Is there a correlation between suicide rate and media usage?
+Is there a correlation between suicide rate and media usage?
-	What metrics can we use to measure social media?
+What metrics can we use to measure social media?
-	Which social media platforms are the most representative?
+Which social media platforms are the most representative?
 Considerations?
-	Who?
+Who?
-	Focus?
+Focus?
-	United States
+United States
-	Demographic breakdown
+Demographic breakdown
-	Age, gender, generation
+Age, gender, generation

 Define Strategy and Metrics
  Strategy:
   	Start with a high-level overview